Septic Drain Field Repair & Maintenance In Syracuse NY

-A drainfield is an important component of your home’s septic system.
-Drainfields are responsible for distributing the waste water (effluent) that accumulates in your septic tank and allowing it to filter back into the soil.
+A septic drainfield is an important component of your home’s septic system.
+Septic drainfields are responsible for distributing the waste water (effluent) that accumulates in your septic tank and allowing it to filter back into the soil.
 In this article, we look at the most common types of residential drainfields, as well as some of the signs your system may need repair.

 Types of Drainfield